 Not sure where to travel?
-Four tips for choosing a travel destination
+Seven tips for choosing a travel destination

 Deciding to travel is the first step towards discovering all that the world hides in its four corners.
 However, with so many options, it can be difficult to choose one in particular.
 If this rings a bell, you’re in luck!
 We have some tips for choosing a travel destination, without complications.